Faba-network/fabalous-core/README.md

 Please notice that the the client runtime's are splitted in different Packages.

 ## How to use
+You can use this Pacakge just by install it with NPM or YARN

+npm install @fabalous/fabalous-core --save-dev

+or

+yarn install @fabalous/fabalous-core --save-dev

+After that you would like to extend the FabaCore or FabaCoreRuntime Class.

 ## Api Documentation
+You can find the Api Documentation in the doc folder or under: http://fabalous.faba.de/docs/core/

 ## Change-log

 ## Build and Testing